ibm-cloud-docs/containers/cs_ingress_types.md

     kubectl edit ing k8s-alb-health -n kube-system
     ```
     {: pre}
   2. In the `spec.rules` section, change the `host` by adding any character to the health subdomain.
 For example, if the health subdomain is listed as `albhealth.mycluster.us-south.containers.appdomain.cloud`, you could add a `x` to the subdomain such as `xalbhealth.mycluster.us-south.containers.appdomain.cloud`.
-The added character ensures that the Cloudflare health check that uses this subdomain fails, and that any IP addresses for ALBs that run the Kubernetes Ingress image are consequently removed from the DNS registration for your Ingress subdomain.
+The added character ensures that the Akamai health check that uses this subdomain fails, and that any IP addresses for ALBs that run the Kubernetes Ingress image are consequently removed from the DNS registration for your Ingress subdomain.
 Because your ALBs that run the {{site.data.keyword.containerlong_notm}} use a different health check resource than this resource, they continue to receive traffic.
 After you test your new ALBs in subsequent steps, you can remove the added character to ensure that the new ALBs are included in the DNS registration again.
   3. Save and close the file.
 Your changes are applied automatically.

 3. Create at least one ALB in each zone that runs the Kubernetes Ingress image.
 These ALBs read only the Ingress resources and configmap that are formatted for Kubernetes Ingress, and begin to forward traffic according to those resources.<p class="note"><img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> In VPC clusters, one VPC load balancer exposes all ALBs in your cluster.
 When you run one of the following commands to create an ALB, the new ALB immediately begins to receive traffic that is routed by the VPC load balancer.
 Consider creating only one ALB that runs the Kubernetes Ingres image and testing that ALB in the following steps before you create more ALBs.</p>